qoomon/gradle-git-versioning-plugin/README.md

 ### 2.0.0

 #### Breaking Changes
-* New way of apply git versioning
+* New way of applying git versioning
   * You need to call `apply` method with config, after version was set.
     ```
     version = '0.0.0-SNAPSHOT'